-When a child is abused or neglected by his or her parent(s) or another family member, foster care provides the child with a temporary, safe and nurturing home.
+When a child is abused or neglected by their parent(s) or another family member, foster care provides the child with a temporary, safe and nurturing home.
 At Arbor Circle, our goal is to reunite children in foster care with their biological parents.
 Foster parents work in partnership with birth family members and child welfare professionals to provide support for the child during their time of crisis.